octaviotron/zimbra/notes-cluster.md

 setenforce 0
 ```

-Then, disable it for next reboots, changing the following line in **/etc/selinux/config** in all nodes:
+Also disable SELinux for next reboots, changing the following line in **/etc/selinux/config** in all nodes:
 ```
 SELINUX=permissive
 ```